Spain and China advance with scoreless draw

 LE HAVRE, France (AP) — Spain and China played to a scoreless draw Monday that advanced both squads to the round of 16 at the Women’s World Cup.

 Spain finished second in Group B behind Germany.
-Spain advanced to the knockout stage for the first time and will face the winner of Group F on Monday at Reims — likely the United States if the Americans win or draw in its final group match against Sweden.
+La Roja advanced to the knockout stage for the first time and will face the winner of Group F on Monday at Reims — likely the United States if the Americans win or draw in their final group match against Sweden.

+Defender Celia Jimenez said it doesn’t matter which team Spain will face because they are all good.

+“The U.S. has a really powerful team, they play a direct game, they like to be dangerous, but at the same time I think Sweden is as well a really good team,” she said.
+“They also tend to play direct, so they kind of are similar teams.
+I think Spain is ready, I think we know what we play, our style of play, it’s good, and I don’t think it matters who we take on next.”

 China has advanced to the knockout stage at each of its seven World Cup appearances.
 It finished third in the group at 1-1-1.